makew0rld/md2gemini/README.md

     base_url: All links starting with a slash will have this URL prepended to them.

     md_links: Convert all links to local files ending in .md to end with .gmi instead.

+    table_tag: "The default alt text for table blocks."
     """
 ```